CopernicusMarineInsitu/INSTACTraining/README.md

 	* [index_file_navigation_platformCategory.ipynb](./PythonNotebooks/indexFileNavigation/index_file_navigation_platformCategory.ipynb): how to download via ftp index files and use them to find all platforms of a given category (moorings, drifters, profilers&gliders, etc, vessels).
 	* [index_file_navigation_parameter.ipynb](./PythonNotebooks/indexFileNavigation/index_file_navigation_parameter.ipynb): how to download via ftp index files and use them to find all netCDFs containing a given parameter (i.e PSAL).
 	* [index_file_navigation_by_datatype.ipynb](./PythonNotebooks/indexFileNavigation/index_file_navigation_by_datatype.ipynb): how to download via ftp index files and use them to find netCDFs from a specific data_type (moorings, river_flows; driftings buoys...).
+	* [index_file_navigation_fileUpdate.ipynb](./PythonNotebooks/indexFileNavigation/index_file_navigation_fileUpdate.ipynb): how to download ftp index files and use them to find & download the netCDFs updated in the last X hours.

 - In situ platform locations examples: